mjbarnes/git-tutorial/Readme.md

 ## Generating SSH Keys

-Follow the instructions provided by GitHub - https://help.github.com/articles/generating-ssh-keys
+Follow the [generating SSH key](https://help.github.com/articles/generating-ssh-keys "generating SSH key") instructions provided by GitHub.

 # Git Basics workshop
 In this Git basic workshop we will learn how to initialize and check out local reposiroty's status.
 We'll add and remove documents to the repository's index.
 We'll wrap up the basic workshop by commiting our changes to the repository and reviewing the commit log.